jalaluit21/Project-HSE-Security-detected-object/README.md

 # Project-HSE-Security-detected-object
-Detected Object YOLO v8 - Projet HSE Safety ( Protection Glasses/Goggles )
+Detected Object HTML 100% - Projet HSE Safety ( Protection Glasses/Goggles )

 This project, developed by JALAL AHMED, focuses on object detection for portable items such as glasses and goggles. the file can detect the device  ( camera  ) automaric and easy to RUN

 The application of object detection has numerous practical implications, including augmented reality, safety, and inventory management.

+Work Local / Web 100% Any device

 Key Features: